-This all-electric Victorian house renovation in Castlemaine transformed a Victorian house into a comfortable, low energy home.
-Passive design principles were used to reduce the heat load.
+This electric Victorian house renovation in Castlemaine transformed a Victorian house into a comfortable, low energy home.
+Passive design principles were used to reduce the heating and cooling loads.

-The design includes all-electric heat pumps for hydronic heating, cooling and hot water.
+The design includes electric heat pumps for hydronic heating, cooling and hot water.
 Also, heat recovery ventilators were installed to improve air quality and reduce the heat load from less opening of windows.

 A polished screed was applied over the underfloor heating and cooling circuits for the finished floor.
 This provides effective excellent heat transfer between the floor and the inside air.